buildbuddy-io/buildbuddy/enterprise/server/webhooks/README.md

 7. Visit your local `ngrok` proxy at http://localhost:4040 -- it should show the complete HTTP requests of the webhook payloads sent by the Git provider.
 Note the `Event` header (e.g.
    `X-Github-Event: pull_request`), which indicates the type of event.
-Copy the raw request body of the request into a `.txt` file under the `test_data` folder, and give it a name corresponding to the event, for example: `pull_request.txt`.
+Copy the raw request body of the request into a `.json` file under the `test_data` folder, and give it a name corresponding to the event, for example: `pull_request.json`.
 8. Anonymize the data: use find-and-replace and set the commit author's full name to `Test` and their email to `test@buildbuddy.io`.